 Asset Purchase Agreement

 An asset purchase agreement is an agreement involving and finalizing all the terms and conditions related to the purchase and sale of a company’s assets.
 Through an asset sale, the buyer only obtains the tangible or intangible assets of a company, but not the legal entity or the liabilities of the business.
-Moreover, in an asset sale, the buyer is not necessarily required to purchase all of the assets of the company, and can obtain only certain valuable assets, bypassing depreciable or high-risk properties that may be subject to future liability.
+Moreover, in an asset sale, the buyer is not necessarily required to purchase all of the assets of the company and can obtain only certain valuable assets, bypassing depreciable or high-risk properties that may be subject to future liability.

 While buyers tend to favor asset sales as such sales allow the buyer to bypass liabilities, certain assets can be difficult to transfer due to issues of legal ownership, assignability, and third-party consents.
 Such examples include intellectual property, government or corporate contracts, certain leases, and permits.
-Moreover, an asset sale might not necessarily include the name of the business, meaning that the seller’s name brand recognition could be lost in the sale.
+Additionally, an asset sale might not necessarily include the name of the business, meaning that the seller’s name-brand recognition could be lost in the sale.
 Therefore, it is important for the seller and buyer to consider exactly the type of assets they are seeking to sell or acquire, which will determine the type of sale appropriate.